Mandarin Immersion Education: Our Family's Experience

 A few days later she woke up in the middle of the night to go to the bathroom.
 She popped her head into our room on her way back to bed and announced, “Mommy!
 Daddy!
 I know how to say ‘apple’ in Chinese.
 It’s ‘ping guo’!”

-Meanwhile, her two Mandarin-speaking carpool-mates were doing their part to bring her up to speed: they were diligently giving her a crash course in Mandarin potty-talk (which definitely cranked up the giggle-meter in the backseat).
+Meanwhile, her two Mandarin-speaking carpool-mates (both of whom grew up speaking Mandarin at home) were doing their part to bring her up to speed: They were diligently giving her a crash course in Mandarin potty-talk.
+This definitely cranked up the giggle-meter in the backseat.

 Year One, Part II: The Hard Months